DrC0okie/HEIG_CLD_Labo1/README.md

 ### Allocate an elastic IP address

+A dynamic IP address is assigned to our instance, so the address will change over time, so we need to allocate a dynamic IP address four our website.

 > An *Elastic IP address* is a static IPv4 address designed for dynamic cloud computing.
 An Elastic IP address is allocated to your AWS account, and is yours until you release it.
 By using an Elastic IP address, you can mask the failure of an instance or software by rapidly remapping the address to another instance in your account.
 Alternatively, you can specify the Elastic IP address in a DNS record for your domain, so that your domain points to your instance.
 >
 > #### Elastic IP address basics